plumacloud/pluma-svelte-router/README.md

 ### Meta data

-You can add also add a `meta` object with custom data you can read from the `onRouteMatch` hook, or from the `currentRoute` store:
+You can also add a `meta` object to your routes with custom data.
+You can read this data from the `onRouteMatch` hook, or from the `currentRoute` store:

 ```js
 {